codex1988/name_value_pairs/README.md

 > This is an exercise from PPP by Stroustrup (Part 1, Chapter 4, Ex.
-19, 20, 21) re-written in Rust
+19, 20, 21) re-written in Rust;
+> The goal here is to be pretty close to production development despite relatively simple problem to solve;
 ---
 19. Write a program where you first enter a set of name-and-value pairs, such as Joe 17 and Barbara 22.
 For each pair, add the name to a vector called